• Skip to primary navigation

 gluten-free sweet round challah for rosh hashanah

-Don’t have a challah mold plan?
-I think anyone making gluten-free challah with any sort of regularity should invest in a challah mold pan, but if you don’t have one, simply divide the dough and place it in two 8½ x 4½ inch loaf pans.
+Don’t have a challah mold pan?
+Anyone making gluten-free challah with any sort of regularity should invest in a challah mold pan, but if you don’t have one, simply divide the dough and place it in two greased 8½ x 4½ inch loaf pans.

 Gluten-Free Challah Mix Blends by Orly collage